szaghi/FoBiS/README.md

 GNU Make, CMake, SCons & Co. are fantastic tools, even too much for a _poor-fortran-man_.
 However, the support for modern Fortran project is still poor: in particular, it is quite difficult (and boring) to track the inter-module-dependency hierarchy of project using many module files.
-Modern Fortran programs can take great advantages of module using, however their compilations can become quickly a nightmare as the number of module grows.
+Modern Fortran programs can take great advantages of module using, however their compilations can become quickly a nightmare as the number of modules grows.
 As consequence, an automatic building system able to track (on the fly) any changes on the inter-module-dependency hierarchy can save the life of a _poor-fortran-man_.

 ## Why not use an auto-make-like tool?

 There are a lot of alternatives for deal with inter-module-dependency hierarchy, but they can be viewed as a pre-processor for the actual building system (such as auto-make tools or even the Fortran compiler itself that, in most cases, can generate a dependency list of a processed file), thus they introduce another level of complexity... but a _poor-fortran-man_ always loves the KISS (Keep It Simple, Stupid) things!
 FoBiS.py is designed to do just one thing: build a modern Fortran program without boring you to specify a particular compilation hierarchy.

+## OK, what can FoBiS.py do?
+I am a _poor-fortran-man_, I do not understand you...

+Suppose you have a Fortran project composed of many Fortran modules placed into a complicated nested directories tree.
+Your goal is to build some (all) of the main programs contained into the project tree, but you have no time (or patience) to write the complicated makefile(s) able to correctly build your programs.
+In this case FoBiS.py can save your life: just type _python FoBiS.py build_ into the root of your project and FoBis.py will (try to) build all the main programs nested into the current directory.
+Obviously, FoBiS.py will not (re-)compile unnecessary objects if they are up-to-date (like the "magic" of a makefile).
+FoBiS.py have many (ok... some) others interesting features: if I have convinced you, please read the following.

 ## Features
 + Automatic parsing of files for dependency-hierarchy creation in case of _use_ and _include_ statements;
-+ automatic building of all _programs_ found into the root directory parsed;
++ automatic building of all _programs_ found into the root directory parsed or only a specific selected target;
 + avoid unnecessary re-compilation (algorithm based on file-timestamp value);
 + simple command line interface;
 + Intel and GNU Fortran Compilers support;
++ configuration-files-free;
++ easy-extensible: FoBis.py is just a less-than 500 lines of Python statements... no bad for a poor-make-replacement;
-+ configuration-files-free.
++ ...

 ## Todos
-+ Add support for Fortran projects using non-module-contained libraries (a little modification to the present FoBiS.py, but I do not use such a bad-programming-style, thus this feature will be implemented only is someone ask to do);
-+ add pre-processing switches support to the CLI;
-+ add support for libraries;
++ Add support for building libraries;
 + add support for configuration file (for complex building-configurations);
-+ add MPI and OpenMP support;
 + add IBM, PGI, g95 Fortran Compilers support;
 + ...
++ GUI... nooooooooooo, we are _poor-fortran-men_!
++ ...
++ pythonic pre-processor;
++ ...

+## Requirements
++ Python 2.7+;
++ a lot of patience with the author.

+FoBiS.py is developed on a GNU/Linux architecture, and it has been tested also on AIX one.
+For Windows architecture there is no support, however it should be work out-of-the-box.

+## Copyrights

+FoBiS.py is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
+Anyone is interest to use, to develop or to contribute to FoBiS.py is welcome.

 ## Usage